 |

-DTC B3078 01: Safety System Output Circuit Short to Ground
+DTC B3078 01: Security System Output Circuit Short to Ground

-DTC B3078 06: Safety System Output Circuit Short to Battery or Open
+DTC B3078 06: Security System Output Circuit Short to Battery or Open

-Auxiliary Body Controller (XBCM) operates the horn relay by grounding the control circuit of the horn relay coil to energize the relay.
+The auxiliary body control module (XBCM) controls the horn relay by grounding the horn relay coil control circuit to energize the relay.

 The ignition switch is set to the ON position.

-The left turn signals must be on and the signal to turn on the left turn signal must be given.
+The left turn signals must be on and a signal must be given to turn on the left turn signal.

-The XBCM detects an open, short to ground, or short to voltage on the security horn circuit by applying voltage to the circuit.
+The XBCM controller detects an open, short to ground, or short to voltage in the security system horn circuit and applies voltage to the circuit.

 - The conditions for issuing this DTC are no longer valid.

-- The fault code is removed from the log after 100 ignition cycles without a fault.
+- The fault code is cleared from the history after 100 ignition cycles without a fault.

-- The BCM is commanded to clear the code from the scan tool.
+- The BCM receives a command to clear the code from the scan tool.

 - Wiring repair

-Ignition ON, scan tool enable left rear turn signal output control on the auxiliary body controller (XBCM).
-The turn signal relay command parameter in the data list should show "INCLUDED", and the left rear turn signal should be on.
+Turn the ignition on, use a scan tool to activate the left rear turn signal output control at the additional body control module (XBCM).
+The Turn Signal Relay Command parameter in the data list should show "ON" and the left rear turn signal should illuminate.

-- Test the horn relay control circuit for an open or short to battery voltage.
+- Check the horn relay control circuit for an open or short to battery voltage.

-- Inspect the harness connector at the XBCM controller for loose connections.
+- Inspect the wiring harness connector on the XBCM controller for poor connections.

-- If all circuits and connections are normal, replace the XBCM.
+- If there are no faults in all circuits and connections, replace the XBCM.

-Perform a post-repair diagnostic check after completing the diagnostic procedure.
+Perform a post-repair diagnostic check upon completion of the diagnostic procedure.

-Controller information for replacing, configuring and programming XBCM.
-See Section 9V, "body controller".
+Controller information for replacing, configuring and programming the XBCM.
+See Section 9V, "Body Controller".

 DTC B3887 02: Trailer Left Turn Signal Circuit Short to Ground

-Before performing the diagnostic procedure, perform a Diagnostic System Check on the vehicle.
-See Section 9A, "Checking body wiring systems for intermittent faults and contact problems".
+Before performing a diagnostic procedure, perform a vehicle system diagnostic check.
+See Section 9A, "Checking the body wiring systems for intermittent faults and contact problems."

-When the left turn signal switch is in the ON position, ground is connected to the auxiliary body controller (XBCM) through the turn signal switch circuit.
-The XBCM then applies voltage to the rear turn signal circuit to the left rear turn signal.
+When the left turn signal switch is turned to the ON position, ground is connected to the auxiliary body control module (XBCM) through the turn signal switch circuit.
+The XBCM then supplies voltage through the rear turn signal circuit to the left rear turn signal.

 The ignition switch is set to the ON position.

-The left turn signals must be on and the signal to turn on the left turn signal must be given.
+The left turn signals must be on and a signal must be given to turn on the left turn signal.

-The BCM detects an open, short to ground, or short to voltage on the left rear turn signal circuit by applying voltage to that circuit.
+The BCM detects an open, short to ground, or short to voltage in the left rear turn signal circuit and applies voltage to the circuit.

-The left rear turn signal does not light up.
+The left rear turn signal does not light.

 - The conditions for issuing this DTC are no longer valid.

-- The fault code is removed from the log after 100 ignition cycles without a fault.
+- The fault code is cleared from the history after 100 ignition cycles without a fault.

-- The BCM is commanded to clear the code from the scan tool.
+- The BCM receives a command to clear the code from the scan tool.

 - Wiring repair